 - A description of the store that sold the widgets counted in this time series.

-- The set of time-stamped values recorded for this store.
+- The set of measurements recorded for this store.

 - A description of the values: 64-bit integers measuring the number of widgets sold since the previous recorded value.

 A single Cloud Monitoring metric type or monitored-resource type can be associated with many related time series.
 In the widget-sales example, each store that sells widgets stores its data in a time series, so if there are 15 stores selling widgets, there can be 15 time series recording widget sales.

 - For more information on the structure of Cloud Monitoring metrics, see

 - For information on time-series operations like aggregation, grouping, and filtering, see Filtering and aggregation: manipulating time series.